Can1Cyp2/2048/README.md

 # 2048
-A recreation of the game 2048
+A recreation of the game 2048.
-To find the code go to "master" in GitHub
+To find the code go to the "master" branch in GitHub